jsscmnhn/shady_amsterdam/README.md

 ## 1. Shade Map Creation (`/shade_calculation`)
 This step covers the creation of the shade maps.
 For this, CHM and DTM files are created for the desired region.
 For more information about the workings of the code, look at the page:  [Shade Map Calculation](docs/Shade-Map-Calculation.md)
+Further research has updated the shade function with GPU acceleration, and has automated the data collection further with removal of the tiling system.
+If interested, please take a look at [the repository of SOLFD](https://github.com/jsscmnhn/SOLWEIG_SOLFD)

 The code can be run separately at `/shade_calculation/main_shade.py`